Meteor-Community-Packages/meteor-postcss/README.md

 $ meteor remove standard-minifiers
 ```

-#### 2. Add `juliancwirko:postcss` package
+#### 2. Add `juliancwirko:postcss` and also `standard-minifiers-js` package

 ```
 $ meteor add juliancwirko:postcss
+$ meteor add standard-minifiers-js
 ```

-Don't worry, you will get standard js minifier and css with PostCSS porcessing minifier.
-For now there isn't any way in Meteor to replace only the css minifier so js minifier is just copied from `standard-minifiers` package.
-The css one is changed to allow PostCSS processing and all other stuff works the same (merge, minification etc.).
+We need to add `standard-minifiers-js` because we have removed `standard-minifiers` package.
+Don't worry, you will get standard-minifiers-css with PostCSS porcessing minifier.

 #### 3. Add PostCSS plugins:

-This package uses [meteorhacks:npm](https://github.com/meteorhacks/npm) package for managing npm packages in Meteor.
-So if you add juliancwirko:postcss it will also add meteorhacks:npm.
-When you run your Meteor app there will be `packages.json` file created in the root of your app.
-You can specify PostCSS plugins there (standard npm packages).
-Example:
+From Meteor 1.3 you can use standard NPM `package.json`.
+You can add PostCSS plugins in `devDependencies`.

-**packages.json (PostCSS plugins):**
+**package.json (PostCSS plugins):**
 ```
 {
-    "postcss-import": "7.1.3",
+  "name": "demo",
-    "postcss-nested": "1.0.0",
+  "version": "1.0.0",
-    "postcss-simple-vars": "1.1.0",
-    "rucksack-css": "0.8.5",
+  "description": "",
+  "author": "",
+  "license": "ISC",
+  "devDependencies": {
     "autoprefixer": "6.1.2"
+  },
 }
 ```

 **(Order here is important.
 For example 'postcss-import' should be always first PostCSS plugin on the list and 'autoprefixer' should be the last PostCSS plugin on the list.)**

-Restart your app.
-Of course you can use `meteorhacks:npm` for other stuff.
 PostCSS will know which Npm packages are PostCSS plugins and which aren't.

+Remember to run `npm install` or `npm update` after changes.

-#### 4. If you need to pass some options to your PostCSS plugins create options file `postcss.json` in the root app folder.
+#### 4. If you need to pass some options to your PostCSS plugins create `postcss` key in `package.json`

 Example of options file (Example: we have some plugins but we need to pass options only for autoprefixer):

 **postcss.json (PostCSS plugins options - this file is optional):**
 ```
 {
+  "name": "demo",
+  "version": "1.0.0",
+  "description": "",
+  "author": "",
+  "license": "ISC",
+  "devDependencies": {
+    "postcss-import": "7.1.3",
+    "postcss-nested": "1.0.0",
+    "postcss-simple-vars": "1.2.0",
+    "rucksack-css": "0.8.5",
+    "autoprefixer": "6.3.1"
+  },
+  "postcss": {
     "pluginsOptions": {
+      "postcss-import": {},
+      "postcss-nested": {},
+      "postcss-simple-vars": {},
+      "rucksack-css": {},
       "autoprefixer": {"browsers": ["last 2 versions"]}
     }
   }
+}
 ```

 You can add more plugins here.

-If you want to change something in postcss.json config file later, you should restart your app and also change any .css file to rerun build plugin.
+If you want to change something in postcss config later, you should restart your app and also change any .css file to rerun build plugin.

 #### 5. Create your standard `.css` files with additional features according to PostCSS plugins you use.